 Colgate-Palmolive is a high-quality business, with several category-leading brands.
-The company has growth potential, through product innovation and in the emerging markets.
+The company has growth potential, through product innovation, its outstanding Hill’s brand, and in emerging markets.

-Now might not be the best time to buy shares of Colgate-Palmolive, as the stock appears to be overvalued.
-The company needs to prove it can generate higher levels of growth, to justify its premium valuation.
+Now might not be the best time to buy shares of Colgate-Palmolive, however, as the stock appears to be meaningfully overvalued.
+The company needs to prove it can generate higher levels of growth in order to justify its premium valuation.